New York Court Records

 What Are New York Traffic Court Records?

-While Traffic Courts (and Criminal Courts for criminal traffic offenses) process traffic tickets in the rest of New York State, and TVB is responsible for processing non-criminal moving traffic violations (except red light camera tickets) in the five boroughs of New York City.
-Citizens can find the addresses and contact information of Traffic Courts in the state on the New York DMV Traffic Court page.
+While Traffic Courts (and Criminal Courts for criminal traffic offenses) process traffic tickets in the rest of New York State, TVB is responsible for processing non-criminal moving traffic violations (except red light camera tickets) in the five boroughs of New York City.
+Interested persons may find the addresses and contact information of Traffic Courts in the state on the New York DMV Traffic Court page.
 For the locations of TVB offices in NYC, check the TVB directory on the DMV’s website.

 Getting a Traffic Ticket in New York

-A New York traffic ticket, also called Uniform Traffic Ticket (UTT), can either be a handwritten note measuring 4 x 9 inches or a computer-generated long form measuring 8.5 x 11 inches.
-State Police officers use the long form and provide an additional page called Supporting Deposition.
+A New York traffic ticket, also called a Uniform Traffic Ticket (UTT), can be either a handwritten note measuring 4 x 9 inches or a computer-generated long form measuring 8.5 x 11 inches.
+State Police officers use the long form and provide an additional page called a Supporting Deposition.
 This is a sworn statement from the ticketing officer describing the infraction, misdemeanor, or felony observed.

-A New York traffic ticket does not list a fine amount.
-It also does not provide information about where and how to pay the ticket.
+A New York traffic ticket does not usually list a fine amount.
+It also does not explain where and how to pay the ticket.
 It has two check boxes (for guilty and not guilty pleas) and a court or TVB return address.
-After receiving a traffic ticket, complete one of the two boxes and send it back to the address provided on or before the due date listed on the ticket (usually within 15 days after receiving the ticket).
+After receiving a traffic ticket, the motorist may complete one of the two boxes and send it back to the address provided on or before the due date listed on the ticket (usually within 15 days of receiving the ticket).
 Failure to answer a traffic ticket will result in the suspension of your driver’s license and could attract additional fines.

 Note that New York DMV does not handle parking tickets and pedestrian violations.
 These are handled by local courts and parking violation bureaus.
-If you fail to answer a parking ticket, the local authority may contact the DMV.
-The DMV can suspend your vehicle registration or prevent its renewal for failure to answer or pay a parking ticket.
+The local authority may contact the DMV if you fail to answer a parking ticket.
+The DMV may also suspend your vehicle registration or prevent its renewal for failure to answer or pay a parking ticket.

 What to Do When You Get a Traffic Ticket in New York